Harrysdad2/Harrysdad2.github.io/obelisks/how-its-made.md

 If the wood is reclaimed then some repairs may be needed.

 •	Nail/screw holes.
 I drill through the hole and then glue/hammer a piece of softwood dowel through.
 It can be trimmed when dry.
 For small screw holes (from when fixing the template) simply cut some small pegs and glue/hammer them in.
-The aim is to leave no holes where water can site or insects get into the wood.
+The aim is to leave no holes where water can sit or where insects could get into the wood.

 ![How To 14](/images/14%20repair.jpg)